AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$method`** {#method-modifier}

-This modifier limits the scope of the rule to requests that use the specified set of HTTP methods.
+This modifier limits the rule scope to requests that use the specified set of HTTP methods.
 Negated methods are allowed.
 The set of allowed methods is the same as in Chrome's [declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/#type-RequestMethod).

 **Examples**